-Surf Life Saving: Surfing in Tasmania
+Surf Life Saving Tasmania

 It might be fun, but be cautious.
 Swimming between the flags on a patrolled beach is one thing, but it’s still a great idea for kids to learn about keeping themselves safe.
 Big swells, rips and rocks can end in drama for the unsuspecting, so a little education is a very good investment.
 One place to get that surf training is at Clifton Beach in southern Tasmania.